-Policy Statement
+Policy statement

-Sport Structures is committed to safeguarding and aims to create a culture of vigilance; we expect everyone who works at the company and with us, to share this commitment.
+We are committed to safeguarding and aim to create a culture of vigilance; we expect everyone who works at the company and with us, to share this commitment.
 Our staff take all welfare concerns seriously and encourage children and adults to talk about anything that worries them.
 We will always act in their best interest.
 We pay close attention to, and work within the legislative safeguarding requirements documented in 'Keeping Children Safe in Education' (2023) and the statutory Prevent duty.